cfw-guide/cemu.cfw.guide/_pages/en_US/controllers/controllers-switch.md

 1. Connect your Joy-cons or Switch Pro controller to Windows via Bluetooth
   - You will need to connect both joy-cons separately if you are using two
-1. Open the BetterJoyForCemu application
+1. Open the BetterJoy application
 1. Your controller(s) should appear connected
 1. Navigate to the `Settings` tab
 1. In the bottom panel, it should say `Starting server on 127.0.0.1:26760`